Governors' companies among recipients of virus relief loans

 Northam’s former medical practice, which he owns a stake in, received a loan of between $2 million to $5 million.
 Northam, a pediatric neurologist, isn’t involved in Children’s Specialty Group’s day-to-day operations and played no role in their loan application, his spokeswoman said.

-A commercial real estate brokerage firm started by Maryland Gov. Larry Hogan also received a loan of between $150,000 and $350,000.
+A commercial real estate brokerage firm started by Maryland's Hogan also received a loan of between $150,000 and $350,000.
 Hogan stepped aside from the company when he was elected governor.
-His assets are managed by trust.
+His assets are managed by a trust.

 ———